choiisla2545/cs34-jellowcommunicator-docs/docs/alex/60-board-customization.md

 <img width="512" height="237" alt="IMG_1508" src="https://github.com/user-attachments/assets/efa4e934-bd9b-4bc8-a804-4518c3185b3b" />

-You can update a board at any time to better match the child's changing needs and interests.
+You can update a board at any time to better match the your changing needs and interests.

 1. Open **My Boards**.
 2. Tap the **Pencil (Edit)** icon to enter Edit Mode.